ftrojahn/check_pve/README.md

   -w THRESHOLD_WARNING, --warning THRESHOLD_WARNING
                         Warning threshold for check value.
 Mutiple thresholds with name:value,name:value -c THRESHOLD_CRITICAL, --critical THRESHOLD_CRITICAL
-                        Critical threshold for check value.
-Mutiple thresholds with name:value,name:value -M                    Values are shown in MB (if available).
-Thresholds are also treated as MB values -V MIN_VERSION, --min-version MIN_VERSION
+                        Critical threshold for check value Mutiple thresholds with name:value,name:value -M                    Values are shown in the unit which is set with --unit (if available).
+Thresholds are also treated in this unit
+  -V MIN_VERSION, --min-version MIN_VERSION
                         The minimal pve version to check for.
 Any version lower than this will return CRITICAL.
+  --unit {GB,MB,KB,GiB,MiB,KiB,B}
+                        Unit which is used for performance data and other values

 ```